 Born and raised in California, I've called the Pacific coast home all my life.
 I've worked in-house, freelanced, even started a few brands of my own.
-My most recent full-time role was with Apigee (now a part of Google), where I served as user experience designer for three years, fully remote.
+I have extensive experience working remotely, having collaborated with teams in time zones across the world (including a few months working full-time from Tokyo for a company in California).

 As in life, mindfulness and empathy are important to me in my work.
-When designing an interface, for example, I’m responsible for actual time that real human beings will spend with it.
+When designing an interface, for example, I’m responsible for real moments that real human beings will spend with it.
 If I can make those experiences valuable and pleasant, I can positively affect the lives of others.

 I believe form and function are not opposing forces, but counterparts in one experience.
 Aesthetics and mechanics are seen and felt in unison, and they are both vital.
 It's all one thing.